 Banff Holiday Festivities start in November

 November is also the month that rings in festivities for the holiday season.
-The national park celebrates the – Banff WinterStart Festival – on November 15th, 2019 to welcome winters and the holiday season in the mountains, including the opening of the ski resorts.
+The national park celebrates the – Banff WinterStart Festival – around November 15th to welcome winter and the holiday season in the mountains, including the opening of the ski resorts.

 The Santa Claus Parade happens in November in Banff and not on December 25th.
-This year the Santa Claus Lights Parade is on 16th November 2019.
+This year the Santa Claus Lights Parade is canceled (2022).

 Other festivals include –